Lapin0t/phd-manuscript/main/03_substitution.typ

           ...) $
 ]

-Pay attention to the difference between $ctx.var$ and $ctx.varc$!
+Pay attention to the difference between $ctx.varc$ and $ctx.var$!
 The former denotes the family of concrete #nm[De-Bruijn] indices, while the latter denotes the abstract variables of a scope structure instance.
 I apologize for this abuse of notation to the color blind reader.
 In any case the symbol $in.rev$ can without any loss be considered to always denote the abstract notion of variable.
 In the concrete case it will be definitionally equal to
 #nm[De-Bruijn] indices.
 Further note that this symbol is entirely different to
 $in$, which we used to denote predicate membership proofs, i.e., a specialized notation for reverse function application.
-The latter will be use exceedingly rarely from this point on.
+The latter will be used very rarely from this point on.